 The cold air from the air conditioner is distributed throughout the area through the ductwork that runs through your walls and ceilings.
 However, that chilled air can end up inside your walls, which is useless if there are holes or cracks in the ducts.

 Old dial-type thermostats may be preventing your air conditioner from receiving the proper commands from the control system.
 Your thermostats can be easily replaced or recalibrated to solve this issue.
 It may be challenging to program new programmable thermostats, which might be set incorrectly.
 If you still have one, refer to the directions in your thermostat’s manual to verify the settings are correct.

-If you’re experiencing any issues with your air conditioner, call LAC Air for professional air conditioning repair in Vista and Whittier, CA. Call us at (562 724-4607) to book an appointment or learn more about our services.
+If you’re experiencing any issues with your air conditioner, call LAC Air for professional air conditioning repair and AC replacement in Whittier, CA. Call us at (562-201-4909) to book an appointment or learn more about our services.